 A solar easement is the prevalent method of assuring solar access.
-The general principle of law in effect in the United States is that a land owner owns at least as much of the air space above the ground as he can occupy or use in connection with the land, and the fact that he does not occupy it in a physical sense by erection of buildings and the like is not material (Caton, D, 1980, citing United States v.
-Causby, 1946).
-Since the property owner does have property rights in the air space above the land, he has the right to grant an easement for light within that air space.
-However, an easement for light and air cannot be created by implication nor can it be implied by any length of continuous enjoyment (Caton, D 1980, citing Sacramento and San Joaquin Drainage District v.
-Reed, 1963; and Boyd v.
-McDonald, 1965.
-This decision further erodes the doctrine of "ancient lights," and resulted in the need for statutory authority for modern solar easements (Caton, D. 1980).
+The general principle of law in effect in the US is that a land owner owns at least as much of the air space above the ground as he can occupy or use in connection with the land, and the fact that he does not occupy it in a physical sense by erection of buildings and the like is not material (Caton, 1980).
+Because the property owner does have property rights in the air space above the land, he has the right to grant an easement for light within that air space.
+However, an easement for light and air cannot be created by implication nor can it be implied by any length of continuous enjoyment (Caton, 1980).
+This decision further eroded the doctrine of Ancient Lights and resulted in the need for statutory authority for modern solar easements (Caton, 1980).

-Covenants Conditions and Restrictions
+Covenants, Conditions, and Restrictions